leotrentini22/integration/README.md

 ## Structure

-By using Doxygene, an overview can be provided.

 ### Main
 Interface with the user.
 All calculations are done here.
+It is written as concise as possible: all the set up is done in Initialization

 ### Initialization
-Class of the methods to use in the main.
+Class of the methods to use in the main in order to set up the problem and run calculations

 ### Integrator
 Regroups the different numerical classes to integrate the function.
 Other integration methods can be implemented following the model of AbstractIntegrator.